ZeterMordio/que/README.md

 # que

-CLI tool for syncing and downloading music playlists (YouTube, QueUp) to Apple Music.
+CLI tool for syncing and downloading YouTube music playlists to Apple Music.

 ## Install